The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 The European Sleeper is a 3x weekly night train service which serves the Amsterdam-Berlin route.
 You can find out more on our Amsterdam-Berlin travel page which overviews all trains, flights and buses between the cities.

-Amsterdam-Berlin Intercity: Summary
+Amsterdam-Berlin ICE: Summary

-The Amsterdam-Berlin Intercity service provides a comfortable and scenic day trip between two principal European cities at very reasonable fares.
+The Amsterdam-Berlin ICE service provides a comfortable and scenic day trip between two principal European cities at very reasonable fares.
 If you book well enough ahead you should be able to find tickets under €50.
-With children travelling for free it is an excellent option for family groups.

 Sources: our own trips provided the main context in addition to info from Deutsche Bahn and NS.